 - 3.6.
 General - 3.6.1.
-"Cold start period" means the period from the test start until the point when the vehicle has run for 5 minutes.
+"Cold start period" means the period from the test start as defined in paragraph 3.8.5. until the point when the vehicle has run for 5 minutes.
 If the coolant temperature is determined, the cold start period ends once the coolant is at least 70 °C for the first time but no later than 5 minutes after test start.
 In the case that measuring the coolant temperature is not feasible, on request of the manufacturer and with approval of the approval authority, instead of using the coolant temperature, the engine oil temperature may be used. - 3.6.2.
-"Criteria emissions" means those emission compounds for which limits are set in regional legislation - 3.6.3.
-"Deactivated internal combustion engine" means an internal combustion engine for which one of the following criteria apply: - the recorded engine speed is < 50 rpm; - or when the engine speed is not recorded, the exhaust mass flow rate is measured at \leq 3 kg/h. - 3.6.4.
-"Engine capacity" means either of the following: - for reciprocating piston engines, the nominal engine swept volume; - for rotary piston (Wankel) engines, double the nominal engine swept volume. - 3.6.5.
+"Criteria emissions" means those emission compounds for which limits are set in regional legislation

+- 3.6.3.
+"Deactivated internal combustion engine" means an internal combustion engine for which one of the following criteria apply: - (a) The recorded engine speed is < 50 rpm; - (b) Or when the engine speed is not recorded, the exhaust mass flow rate is measured at < 3 kg/h. - 3.6.4.
+"Engine capacity" means either of the following: - (a) For reciprocating piston engines, the nominal engine swept volume; - (b) For rotary piston (Wankel) engines, double the nominal engine swept volume. - 3.6.5.
 "Engine control unit" means the electronic unit that controls various actuators to ensure the optimal performance of the engine. - 3.6.6.
 "Exhaust emissions" means the emission of gaseous, solid and liquid compounds from the tailpipe. - 3.6.7.
 "Extended factor" means a factor which accounts for the effect of extended ambient temperature or altitude conditions upon criteria emissions - 3.7.
 Particles